syncfusion-content/winui-docs/winui/DataGrid/Column-Types.md

 GridCellTimeRenderer
 </td>
 <td>
-Use to display the time value.
+Use to display the <code>DateTimeOffset</code> type data as time value.
 </td>
 </tr>
 <tr>